3p1c-r/3p1c-r/README.md

-- 👋 Hi, I’m @3p1c-r
+- 👋 Hi, I’m Aakash, a lead programmer for the First Robotics team 4015.
-- 👀 I’m interested in skateboarding
+- 👀 I’m interested in skateboarding and drumming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python and Java, and I experiment with arduino sometimes
 - 😄 Pronouns: he/him